gurubava200509/Retail-Sales-Profitability-Analytics/README.md

-# E-Commerce Sales & Delivery Performance Analytics
+# Retail Sales & Profitability Analytics

 ## Project Overview

-This project analyzes e-commerce sales and delivery operations using Python, SQL, and Power BI.
+This project analyzes retail sales performance and delivery operations using Python, SQL, and Power BI.
 The objective was to evaluate order performance, delivery efficiency, payment behavior, and regional revenue distribution by transforming raw transactional data into actionable business insights.

 The project follows a complete analytics workflow, including data cleaning, exploratory data analysis (EDA), SQL-based reporting, and interactive dashboard development.